 Ph.D.
 Program

-The minimum curriculum for Ph.D. students consists of six Graduate Core Courses, two additional Biology-approved Graduate Elective Courses, and participation in the Research and Scholarship Integrity Program.
-Three lab rotations, each ending with a required data talk, occur during the first year.
-These rotations allow students the opportunity to explore important questions in the department's existing areas of research and to identify a particular lab environment suitable for a student's thesis research.
-All First Year Ph.D. students are required to fulfill two semesters of a Teaching Assistantship.
-Full-time students are expected to participate in Data Club and to attend all department seminars during their time in the program.
+Graduate Research Experiences (lab rotations) allow students the opportunity to explore important questions in the department's existing areas of research and to identify a particular lab environment suitable for a student's thesis research.
+Each lab rotation ends with a Data Talk.
+First Year Ph.D. students are required to fulfill two semesters of a Teaching Assistantship.
+Graduate students are expected to participate in Data Club and to attend all department seminars during their time in the program.

 Course Registration is subject to oversight and approval by the Graduate Program Director and the student's Ph.D. adviser (when applicable).
 Throughout their program students have access to graduate advisers as well as a series of advising committees, depending on where in their academic time-line they are.